mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 23 October 2025

-- The average temperature today is 10.9˚C,
+- The average temperature today is 9.62˚C,
-- With highs of 12.62˚C and lows of 10.38˚C,
+- With highs of 11.1˚C and lows of 8.71˚C,
-- It may feel like 10.06˚C with broken clouds
+- It may feel like 6.54˚C with light rain
-- The wind speed is 8.23m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 990hPa and humidity is 77%
+- The pressure is 992hPa and humidity is 80%
 - The sun will rise at 06:46 and set at 16:58

 <!-- weather_marker ends -->